 Is waking up earlier or establishing a morning routine one of your new year’s resolutions?
-Kitelinens premium cotton bed sheets can help with that, especially if you’re not a "morning person."
+Kitelinens premium cotton sheets can help with that, especially if you’re not a morning person.

-Research suggests that whether someone is an early riser or a night owl is related to their personal circadian rhythms, or the “internal clock” that signals to your body when it’s time to rest and when it’s time to wake up.
+Research suggests that whether someone is a “morning person” or a “night owl” is related to their personal circadian rhythms, or the “internal clock” that signals to your body when it’s time to rest and when it’s time to wake up.

 Though circadian rhythm is heavily influenced by genetics, your environment and behavior can strongly influence your body’s natural clock as well.
 With some fairly simple environmental and behavioral changes, you can hack your mornings and learn to wake up better.
 Even small changes to your morning routine can boost your mood and energy for the rest of the day, improve your sleep habits and enhance your overall quality of life.